BoboTiG/gps-map-hikers/README.md

 Beautiful map using [Leaflet](https://leafletjs.com/) and [GPSLogger](https://github.com/mendhak/gpslogger).

+## Adventure

+For each hiking adventure, GPS traces & medias will be stored into the "traces" folders.
+You don't have to deal with those folders.

+If you need to set a timezone different from *Europe/Paris*, then create the `traces/tz.txt` file with the content of the expected timezone.

+For instance, an adventure taking place in the North of the New Zealand, the appropriate timezone would be [*Pacific/Auckland*](https://github.com/python/tzdata/blob/master/src/tzdata/zoneinfo/Pacific/Auckland).
+For that example, you would put `Pacific/Auckland` into the `traces/tz.txt` file.

 ## Production

 Copy all files from the `host` folder to the [PythonAnywhere](https://www.pythonanywhere.com) hosting account.